Lost River (film): Critical reception

 Lost River received mixed reviews at the time of its release.
 On Rotten Tomatoes, the film has a rating of 30%, based on 76 reviews, with an average rating of 4.60/10.
 The site's critics consensus reads, "Lost River suggests that debuting writer-director Ryan Gosling may have a bright future as a filmmaker, but it doesn't hold together well enough to recommend on its own merit."
 On Metacritic, the film has a score of 42 out of 100, based on 21 critics, indicating "mixed or average" reviews.

 Peter Bradshaw of The Guardian stated that the film is "colossally indulgent, shapeless, often fantastically and unthinkingly offensive and at all times insufferably conceited".
 Kate Muir of The Sunday Times described the film as "a lurid mash up of Lynch, Refn and Edward Hopper.
 In a bad way."
 Robbie Collin of The Telegraph called the film "dumbfoundingly poor" and stated that Gosling "confuses 'making film' with 'assembling Tumblr of David Lynch & Mario Bava gifs'".

-French film critics grant real curiosity to this first movie, while identifying certain weaknesses.
+The film was reviewed in Télérama and Le Monde.

 By 2016, the film had begun to receive a more positive opinion from fans of the surreal fantasy genre.